 For the past 15 years, Rajiv’s work has focused on helping people care for themselves and their families.
 Rajiv designed and conducted the Atlas of Caregiving Pilot Study, serving as its Principal Investigator, which led to the founding of Atlas of Caregiving.
-Prior to that he spent more than a decade developing solutions for consumer health and wellbeing.
+He has developed award-winning personal-health products, and lectured and consulted widely on consumer health.
 Previously, Rajiv led innovation and new business development at technology companies including Apple and Adobe, building upon his work as a research scientist with NASA.
-Rajiv holds an MBA from Columbia, MS from Stanford, and BSE from Princeton.
+He studied business at Columbia (MBA), and aerospace engineering at Stanford (MS) and Princeton (BSE).
 He sits on the board of Family Caregiver Alliance, and is an advisor to Quantified Self.
 He was recognized as a 2018 Influencer on Aging by PBS affiliate NextAvenue, and is a Salzburg Fellow.

-Susan E. Williams is an anthropologist who has worked in healthcare, design and technology for the last 10 years.
+Susan is an anthropologist who has worked in healthcare, design and technology for the last 10 years.
 Grounded in multi-method research, she has helped people and teams to more fully articulate what and why they are building and to strategically connect dots across different pathways forward.
 Trained in design thinking at IDEO, she has led diverse teams through ethnographic research, agile strategy building, and creative communications and partnerships development.
 Susan is an active member of the Quantified Self community and convenes an inter-professional network of health and technology thought leaders in Los Angeles.
-Susan received her BA in Anthropology from Columbia University and her MA in East Asian Cultural Studies from New York University.
+Susan received her BA in Socio-cultural Anthropology from Columbia University and her MA in East Asian Cultural Studies from New York University.

 Mike has held senior leadership positions focused on sales, marketing, service and operations at such diverse technology companies as Apple, Sun Microsystems, Yahoo!, and Microsoft, as well as at healthcare companies including Humana and Cleveland Clinic.
-In addition, Mike serves as an advisor to Zipari (a healthcare CRM company) and sum180 (a financial wellness company) while also serving as Vice Chair of the Louisville Urban League.
+In addition, Mike serves as an advisor to Zipari (a healthcare CRM company) and sits of the board of the Dukes County Regional Housing Authority.
 Mike has a BA from the University of Pennsylvania and an MBA from Northeastern University, and is currently a doctoral student at the Weatherhead School of Management at Case Western Reserve University where he is a Fowler Center Research Fellow.